Ajgautam01/Final-Report/README.md

 The above commands create a Flutter project directory called my_app that contains a simple demo app that uses Material Components.

+# Week 5  Flutter Tutorial
+ Search Tutorial for Beginner on Youtube and Follow the **The Code Ninja** and complete the course.
+ After the completing the course going to make First app ** Hello Wolrd**

-# Week 5 First app in Flutter
+# Week 6 First app in Flutter
 Create the starter Flutter app

 Create a simple, templated Flutter app, using the instructions in Getting Started with your first Flutter app.
 Name the project startup_namer (instead of flutter_app).